 In the C Programming Language, the asin function returns the arc sine of x.

-The syntax for the C Language asin function is:
+The syntax for the asin function in the C Language is:

 double asin(double x);

 x is a value between -1 and 1.
 A domain error will occur if x is not between -1 and 1.